On photo AS17-134-20425:

 Look how the astronaut is holding the stick on AS17-143-21856, and how he holds it on AS17-143-21857; between the two photos he has importantly turned the stick, but the stick's shadow has not turned as much.

 On photo AS17-146-22296, we see what looks an animal's head in the visor.

-The problem is that the right track shrinks on the second photo when the photographer backs up, whereas the left tracks grows to the contrary.
+The problem is that the right track shrinks on the second photo when the photographer backs up, whereas the left track grows to the contrary.

-When we make an animation with the two jeep tracks, it makes a funny effect.
+When we make an animation with the two rover tracks, it makes a funny effect.

 Is that an anomaly for as much?